Learn how to export photos for Facebook, Instagram and your website

 Once you have saved your work from Photoshop as a JPEG, you will be able to upload it to Facebook.

-When sharing images on this site, save the image with the following dimensions and quality in order to optimise the final quality of the image that you post.
+When sharing images on this site, save the image with the following dimensions and quality in order to optimize the final quality of the image that you post.

 Note that when sharing a cover photo, the best way to avoid compression is to upload the image with a file size of less than 100kb.